Read the answers to common questions about our care program.

 Should your psychiatrist decide to prescribe medication, we offer a wide range of FDA-approved, non-controlled medications including SSRIs, NDRIs, SNRIs, and Alpha-Agonists.
 However, we do not prescribe any controlled substances like benzodiazepines or stimulant ADHD medications (e.g. adderall).

-You can ask your Care Partner any questions about your medication.
-Care Partners are trained mental health professionals with medication management experience, so they will be able to answer many questions directly.
-For more difficult questions and situations, your Care Partner will consult with your psychiatrist on your behalf, or you can ask your psychiatrist directly during your next scheduled appointment.
+You can ask your Care Coordinator any questions about your medication.
+Your Care Coordinator will consult with your psychiatrist on your behalf, or you can ask your psychiatrist directly during your next scheduled appointment.